 For centuries, Kerlingarfjoll were almost never visited as the area was considered too remote and harsh to explore, even though the nearby Kjölur highland road was the main summer pass between North and South Iceland.

 In the mid 20th century, however, the area was developed into a summer ski resort where Icelanders skied on retreating glaciers and leftover winter snow.

 In the summer of 2000, nearly all of the winter and glacier snow had completely melted from the slopes due to an ever-warming climate, but to this day the Kerlingarfjöll Highland Resort still offers accommodation food and services to a steady flow of travellers who seek out the area's raw energy and magnificent scenery.

-Within 5 kilometres from the Kerlingarfjöll Resort is the geothermal area of Hveradalir, a hot spring valley containing various marked and unmarked hiking routes which travellers could spend days traversing, but trekking the route from Kerlingarfjöll's highland resort to Hveradalir and back again is but a convenient one day hike.
+Within 5 kilometers from the Kerlingarfjöll Resort is the geothermal area of Hveradalir, a hot spring valley containing various marked and unmarked hiking routes which travelers could spend days traversing, but trekking the route from Kerlingarfjöll's highland resort to Hveradalir and back again is but a convenient one day hike.

 Formed by a constant duel of fire and ice, Hveradalir is one of Iceland's largest geothermal areas.
 A hike into Hveradalir is a journey into a powerful realm where natural hot springs and arctic vegetation compete with retreating mini glaciers that leave thawing hills gliding downwards, presenting travellers with the opportunity to see a landscape being forged before their own eyes.

 - Don't miss out on this 9 Day Camping 4x4 Self Drive Tour

 - Experience the Highlands out of season with Landmannalaugar Winter Break